-- Chemical thermodynamics and salt solutions - Occurences and types of corrosion in mature fields and corrosion mechanisms - Mitigation methods - Scale types and occurrence in North Sea wells and monitoring - The background for chalk sedimentation and processes involved - Physical properties of the chalk sedimentation - · Fractures and effects on flow - The K/T boundary and what it tells about an important event in Earth's history - Overview of the mechanisms behind the chemical processes taking place in an oil reservoir and the tools for addressing their importance - The properties of petroleum fluids: what they consist of, how they behave under varying temperature and pressure, how their properties may be measured and modelled - The modern methods of enhanced oil recovery: How we can produce more oil by application of the chemicals, or gases, or by thermal methods? - Geophysics and geostatistics: geophysical modelling and creating a reservoir model from geophysics and geostatistics.
+- Achieve understanding of solutions to improving oil and gas recovery in the Danish mature fields (e.g. depletion with vertical wells, water flooding, advanced seismic analysis etc.) through DUC, Total DK technology strategy and the research based innovation at DHRTC - Demonstrate an understanding of chemical thermodynamics and salt solutions - Demonstrate an understanding of occurrences and types of corrosion in mature fields and corrosion mechanisms as well as the mitigation methods - Demonstrate an understanding of Scale types and occurrence in North Sea wells and monitoring - Describe the background for chalk sedimentation and processes involved; and physical properties of the chalk sedimentation as well as fractures and their effects on flow - Describe the K/T boundary and what it tells about an important event in Earth's history - Demonstrate an understanding of the mechanisms behind the chemical processes taking place in an oil reservoir and the tools for addressing their importance - Demonstrate an understanding the properties of petroleum fluids: what they consist of, how they behave under varying temperature and pressure, how their properties may be measured and modelled - Describe the modern methods of enhanced oil recovery: How we can produce more oil by application of the chemicals, or gases, or by thermal methods? - Demonstrate an understanding of Geophysics and geostatistics: geophysical modelling and creating a reservoir model from geophysics and geostatistics.